We love exploring local food. It’s why we travel.

 Bebek betutu is another Bali food classic.
 It’s a special Indonesian dish of steamed Balinese duck heavily seasoned with an Indonesian spice mixture called betutu.

 The mixture is made by grinding over a dozen spices and ingredients like turmeric, ginger, galangal, garlic, candle nuts, and peanuts into a fine paste then sauteing it with coconut oil.
 It’s a time-consuming dish to make so you’ll need to order it at least a day in advance.

 At Chandi, they make their bebek betutu with a blend of sixteen spices and serve it with duck sate over sugarcane and a salted duck egg salad.

 Bebek betutu is incredibly moist and tender and practically shreds off the bone the moment it touches your knife.
 It’s also very aromatic to the point of being perfume-y.
 You can tell when you taste it that a whole lot of spices went into making this dish.

-It’s traditionally a Balinese ceremonial dish so it’s a great one to try if you’re celebrating a special occasion.
+It’s traditionally a Balinese ceremonial dish so it’s a great one to try if you’re looking for a memorable Indonesian dining experience.

 Chandi is located along busy Jalan Kayu Aya in Seminyak so it’s easy to find.

 Chandi is a lovely Indonesian restaurant so it’s a great opportunity for you to get dolled up over a ceremonial platter of bebek betutu.
 As you can tell from their stellar reviews, Chandi is one of the best places to eat in Bali.

 Address: Jl.
 Kayu Aya No.72, Seminyak, Kec.
 Kuta Utara, Kabupaten Badung, Bali 80361, Indonesia